 -Measuring the roofing and sketching a diagram

-The first thing is to take measurement of your roofing from different angles.
+The first thing is to take measurements of your roofing from different angles.
 You need a precise measurement.
 Doing this means you have to make a diagram of the roof.
 Armed with the measurements, you can go to the supplier to get the roofing materials.

 -Preparing your roof deck